 Our policy on Safeguarding and Child Protection (which lists signs of potential abuse and what to do if you have a concern) can be viewed and downloaded here.
 We can provide paper copies if you prefer – please do come and ask at our office.

 If you have any concerns, relating to safeguarding, about a child at our school who you feel needs additional help and support, please do come and speak to one of the members of staff listed below:

-Laura Greenshields, Acting Assistant Headteacher and Strategic Lead – Learning and Teaching
+Laura Greenshields, Strategic Lead – Learning and Teaching

 The designated Governor who acts as a link between the DSL and the Governing Body is Deb Edgell.